Summer Reading Program: Enrollment is open. Sign Up

 With spelling, you need to be taught in an explicit manner the sounds of the words and how to pull them together to make words.
 This is part of phonics and structural analysis referred to in the above paragraph.
 Our Summer Reading Program teaches the sounds of the letters, how to put the sounds together to make words, and the several of the 8 structural vowel patterns in the English language.
 This addresses both encoding and decoding of words.
 This helps to cement, so to speak, your ability to both encode and decode thousands of words.
 Additionally, since best practices say these skills should not be taught in isolation, we work on the fluency of decoding words through the fluency portion of the program and comprehension through additional written techniques and games.

 Who is Bonnie Terry?

-Bonnie Terry, M. Ed., BCET is the author of Five Minutes To Better Reading Skills, Ten Minutes To Better Study Skills and numerous others books, reading games, and guides and the Awaken the Scholar Within Programs.
+Bonnie Terry, M. Ed., BCET is the author of Five Minutes To Better Reading Skills, Ten Minutes To Better Study Skills, and numerous other books, reading games, and guides.
 She is a Board Certified Educational Therapist and internationally recognized as America’s Leading Learning Specialist and the founder of BonnieTerryLearning.com.
 Terry is an expert in identifying students’ learning disabilities.
 Ms. Terry coaches teachers and parents so they can give their child a 2 to 4-year learning advantage in just 45-60 minutes a day.
 She is a frequent media guest and speaker.